 Antioxidants approved for use in food by the European Commission

-Below is a review of some antioxidants, such as vitamin C and vitamin E, present in the list of food additives approved in the European Community on the basis of the European Commission regulation No 1129/2011 published on 11 November 2011.
-This list is an amendment of Annex II to Regulation (EC) No. 1333/2008 of the European Parliament, and was itself modified in 2013.
-The list in its entirety, in PDF or HTML format and in the different European languages, is available by following the link in the References.
+Below is a review of some antioxidants included in the list of food additives approved in the European Community according to Regulation 1129/2011 of the European Commission, published on November 11, 2011.
+This list is an amendment of Annex II to Regulation (EC) No. 1333/2008 of the European Parliament, and was in turn amended in 2013.

 E300 Ascorbic acid